epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **BSS**: Block Starting Symbol.
 Portion of an object file or executable holding zero-initialized data.

+- **Bus Arbiter**: In a Shared Bus Interconnect, a Bus Arbiter decides which of the requesting bus masters get to access the bus.

 - **CDC**: Clock Domain Crossing.
 The traversal of a signal in a synchronous digital circuit from one clock domain into another.

+- **CMEM**: Code Memory.
+One of BoxLambda's internal memories.
+Holds CPU text (instructions) and load segments.

 - **CoCoTB**: An open-source coroutine-based cosimulation testbench environment for verifying VHDL and SystemVerilog RTL using Python.
 See [https://www.cocotb.org/](https://www.cocotb.org/).

 - **Code Segment**: Portion of an object file or executable holding executable instructions.